This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 In either instance, a doctor might use the instrument forcefully enough to fracture the skull.
 After a child is born, mishandling a newborn can also lead to injury to the skull, such as dropping the baby.

-Sometimes a skull fracture in an infant is minor and linear, meaning that it does not cause the plates of the skull to move.
+Sometimes, a skull fracture in an infant is minor and linear, meaning that it does not cause the plates of the skull to move.
 These linear fractures typically heal with time and do not cause lasting damage.
-Other types of fractures, or more severe linear fractures, can create real, serious harm.[1]
+Other types of fractures, or more severe linear fractures, can lead to serious harm.[1]

-A depressed fracture, for instance, often causes hemorrhaging or bleeding on the brain.
+A depressed fracture, for instance, can cause hemorrhaging or bleeding in the brain.
 This puts pressure on the brain and can cause brain damage and even the infant’s death if not treated immediately.
+Depressed fractures almost always require intervention to heal and prevent or minimize complications.

 If a baby suffers brain damage from a fracture, he may live with a disability for the rest of his life.